Search API Connector Documentation

 Pro Account Not Recognized

-If API Connector doesn’t recognize your upgraded account status after purchase, please double-check that you’re using the same email address you entered into the purchase form.
-In addition, please click the Account icon in the footer to force a refresh of your account status.
+If API Connector doesn't recognize your upgraded account status after purchase, please double-check that you're using the same email address you entered into the purchase form.
+In addition, please click one of the Refresh status links or the Account icon in the footer to force a refresh of your account status.

 If you've purchased the Team Plan, please make sure you've filled out this form for access.